-Students prepared in foundations of psychology and education, practices and methodologies of school psychology, the multicultural context of the school, and research inquiry techniques through coursework and practical experience.
+Over the course of the program you will receive a comprehensive curriculum, prepared in foundations of psychology and education, practices and methodologies of school psychology, the multicultural context of the school, and research inquiry techniques through coursework and practical experience.
 Practicum and experiential aspects of the profession begin from the first semester of enrollment, and you will have a variety of opportunities to expand and apply acquired skills.
 Practica are offered concurrently with theoretical and applied course work.